Oklahoma's Statute of Limitations

 Personal Injury Actions

-Personal Injury Actions must be brought within two years of the date of the injury.
+Personal injury actions must be brought within two years of the date of the injury.

 Medical Malpractice Actions

-Actions against health-care providers must be filed within two years of the date that the act giving rise to the injury occurred.
+Actions against health care providers must be filed within two years of the date that the act giving rise to the injury occurred.
 In the case of a minor under 12, the minor's parent or guardian must bring suit on behalf of the minor within seven years after the act giving rise to the injury occurred.
-If the minor was injured at age 12 or older, he or she has one year after turning 18 to file suit, but in no event may such a minor file suit less than two years after the date of the act giving rise to the injury occurred.
+If the minor was injured at age 12 or older, he or she has one year after turning 18 to file suit, but in no event may such a minor be required to file suit less than two years after the date of the act giving rise to the injury occurred.

 Products Liability Actions